-Is your water heater in need of replacing?
-Service Experts Commercial HVAC is here with some indicators to look for when deciding whether it’s time to invest in a new water heating system.
+Is it time to replace your water heater?
+Service Experts Commercial HVAC is here with some indicators to look for when determining whether it’s time to purchase a new water heating system.

-If your water heater has annual maintenance, you can expect it to function around 10 years, depending on the number of occupants in a home.
-When your water heater is 10 years, it’s usually time to seriously consider replacement, especially before a leak occurs.
+If your water heater has annual maintenance, you can expect it to function around ten years, depending on how many people live in the home.
+Once your water heater is 10 years, it’s usually time to seriously think about replacement, especially before a leak occurs.

 If the water from your water heater (hot side pipes) is flowing out rusty, it may be a sign that your water heater is rusting on the inside.
-This could result in a leak, not to mention polluted water.
-Ask an expert plumber to have them check if your water heater system is getting ready to give out.
+This could create a leak, not to mention polluted water.
+Ask an expert plumber to have them check if your water heater system is getting ready to fail on you.

-Booming or banging sounds coming from your water heater can be an indicator that sediment has built up on the bottom of the tank.
-This means your equipment will be less efficient and will demand more gas or electricity to heat your water, resulting in higher water heating bills.
-It also means that the extra time spent heating your water could result in more damage on your tank, leading to cracks or leaks.
+Booming or thumping sounds coming from your water heater can be a sign that deposit has built up on the base of the tank.
+This means your water heater will be less efficient and will demand more gas or electricity to heat your water, causing higher water heating bills.
+It also means that the excess time spent heating your water could cause more damage on your tank, possibly generating cracks or leaks.

-If you discover water around your water heater tank, you might have a leak.
-Ask an expert plumber to come out and investigate and they can supply you a quote on a new water heater if necessary.
+If you discover water around your water heater tank, you may have a leak.
+Ask an expert plumber to come out and examine your equipment and they can supply you a quote on a new water heater if necessary.